ICanBoogie/HTTP/README.md

 - `OPTION_MIME`: Specifies the MIME of the file, which maps to the `Content-Type` header field.
 If it is not defined the MIME is guessed using `finfo::file()`.

-The following properties are added:
+The following properties are available:

 - `modified_time`: Returns the last modified timestamp of the file.